chrismlee26/bank_account/README.md

 - **print_recept** prints a receipt with the account name, number and balance in a specific order.

 5. There are 3 examples of BankAccount() objects to demonstrate methods.
 These are found on lines 45-58.

+## Operation

+1. A bank account is instantiated using the syntax: Object_Name = BankAccount("Full Name" , Balance)

+- "Full Name" is a string value of the account holder's First and Last name.
+- Balance is a integer value that can be used when the account is created with an existing balance. **If nothing is entered it will default to 0**.

+2.